 The La Spezia Bay is known as the Gulf of Poets, because many poets have praised its beauty throughout time.

-The ferry crosses the Gulf of the Poets.
+The main city of the whole area, a charming town, facing the Gulf of the Poets.

 One of the edges of the Gulf, open to the sea with the magnificent San Pietro Church.

 On the eastern edge of the Gulf of the Poets, with its imponent castle is the gateway to the Lunigiana.

 Tellaro is a little jewel, a quaint fishing village on the verge of the Gulf, with a beautiful overlook and charming traditions.